equinor/iterative_ensemble_smoother/docs/assumptions_limitations.md

 Now, when we sample $`x_i \sim N(\mu=1, \sigma=0.3)`$, the mean of the samples might not correspond to the analytical mean of the distribution.
 For instance, one particular sample of 10 realizations gives `[1.09, 0.69, 1.23, 1.28, 0.41, 0.61, 1.04, 0.91, 0.99, 0.74]`, and the sampled mean is `0.899`, which is around 10% away from the analytical mean of `1`.
-This particular type of error can be remediet in part by quasi Monte Carlo sampling such as Latin Hypercube Sampling.
+This particular type of error can be remedied in part by quasi Monte Carlo sampling such as Latin Hypercube Sampling.

 Furthermore, the correlations of the samples might not correspond to the analytical correlation of the distribution.
 This phenomena is called spurious correlations.